-A typical review group for an academic school might include:
+A typical review group for an academic school will include:

-- Two senior UCD academic staff, one of whom acts as chair, the other as deputy chair. - Two\ external experts in the discipline, chosen from a list of at least eight candidates supplied to the Director of Quality, by the Co-ordinating Committee.
+- Two senior UCD academic staff, one of whom acts as chair, the other as deputy chair. - Two2 external experts in the discipline, chosen from a list of at least eight candidates supplied to the Director of Quality, by the Co-ordinating Committee.
 Normally, the external experts proposed should have leadership experience within a leading international research-intensive institution.
 Current and recent external examiners are not considered eligible for this role and the school must declare any relationship it has or had with a proposed external reviewer.
 Please see Appendix 4 for the selection criteria.
-Nomination forms are set out in Appendix 5 and are available electronically from the UCD Quality Office. - \ (Note: this number may vary, as appropriate, to reflect the size and diversity of the school under review, having regard to the principle that the number of internal UCD members shall not exceed the number of external members)
+Nomination forms are set out in Appendix 5 and are available electronically from the UCD Quality Office.

 A short-list of proposed external reviewers will be submitted by the school under review by an agreed deadline.
 The list of proposed reviewers will be considered by the UCD Quality Office, in consultation with the college principal and ACQEC.
-External nominees may be removed from the list or additional externs may be added to the list of nominees, by the UCDQO and/or the College Principal.
+External nominees may be removed from the list or additional externs may be added to the list of nominees.
 If the school under review does not provide nominees to be considered for the review group by the agreed deadline, the UCDQO, in consultation with the college principal and/or ACQEC, will agree the composition of the review group.